MalcolmWeyeneth/Azure-Lessons-Groups/README.md

 - Update Azure AD Groups using PowerShell
 - Delete Azure AD group using PowerShell

+## Create a group in Azure AD using the portal

 #### Login to Azure Portal https://portal.azure.com/

 #### Then click on Groups icon or type groups in the search bar from the home page.